rjz46/LIME_Replication/README.md

 ## Experiment 1 - Replicating the results from 5.2

-Testing if the explanations are similar to a well known model (LR).
+Testing if the explanations are similar to a well known interpretable model (LR).
 Use the features from the LR model as gold label.

 | Explainer     | LR        |
 | ------------- |:---------:|